 - Be prepared for questions on topics of general interest, especially health-related issues.
 Medical and dental schools generally want students who will be leaders in their communities.
 One of the common ways for an interviewer to make certain that you are not just a "lab nerd" is to ask questions about current events, books you have read recently, etc. A good way to keep up to date is to read Time or Newsweek (or a similar weekly publication).
 A particular issue of more recent concern is health care reform; be sure you understand the scope of the current reform.
 And, you should always have a book that you read when you have spare time.

 - Be honest.
-Even the impression that you are dishonest will kill you.
+Even the impression that you are dishonest will hurt you.

 - READ THIS PART CAREFULLY: If asked why your MCAT scores are low, make certain your answer doesn't cut off any chance of your doing better on standardized tests in the future. i.e. Don't say things such as "I am a poor test taker" because this leaves no possibility for your doing better in the future.
-Instead, say "I have to study hard for standardized exams, and I just underestimated the time it would take" or something similar.
-Make certain you don't justify low grades by shutting off the possibility of doing better in the future.
+Instead, say "I have to study harder for standardized exams, and I just underestimated the time it would take" or something similar.
+Make certain you don't justify low grades or low test entrance exam scores by shutting off the possibility of doing better in the future.

 - Finally, if you have a bad interview or a racial incident or some such, don't let it throw you off.
 Just take a deep breath, square your shoulders, and show them that you can handle adversity.
 After all, the problem may not have been as bad as you thought it was at the time.